gaganmacgit/OnlineStoreRestServices/README.md

  2. For viewing a specific product category, GET URL : /rest/productcategories/id
  3. For viewing all the products in DB, GET URL :/rest/products
  4. For viewing a specific product based on productcode, GET URL : /rest/products/productcode
- 5. For creating an empty user cart for a user, POST URL : /rest/user/cart sample payload is shown below:
+ 5. For creating an empty user cart for a user, POST URL : /rest/user/cart sample payload is shown below

 ```xml
 <user>